friedhof/sportchef-users/README.md

 :bangbang: | This repository was archived.
 The development of the Sportchef project was stopped.
-Thank you very much!
 ---------- | ----------

 *SportChef Users*